US figure skaters were on board plane that crashed into Potomac River

-U.S. Figure Skating said on Thursday that several skaters were on an American Airlines regional passenger plane that crashed near Reagan Washington National Airport on Wednesday.
+US Figure Skating said on Thursday (Jan 30) that several skaters were on an American Airlines regional passenger plane that crashed near Reagan Washington National Airport on Wednesday.

 "We are devastated by this unspeakable tragedy and hold the victims’ families closely in our hearts," it said in a statement.